Simonkrh/infrastructure-delivery-pipeline/README.md

 ## Project for the course [IDATA2502 Cloud services administration](https://www.ntnu.edu/studies/courses/IDATA2502) at NTNU

 ### Overview
 This project implements an infrastructure delivery pipeline using OpenStack and includes both a frontend and backend application for a simple shopping list.
-The pipeline automates the deployment of application components and manages communication between the frontend and backend servers.
+The pipeline automates the deployment and testing of the application components and manages communication between the frontend and backend servers.

 The primary **template.yaml** file in this repository is responsible for deploying:
 - **One Ubuntu Server instance** for the frontend (Ubuntu Server 24.04 LTS)